 - Administration and Management - Knowledge of business and management principles involved in strategic planning, resource allocation, human resources modeling, leadership technique, production methods, and coordination of people and resources.

 - Law and Government - Knowledge of laws, legal codes, court procedures, precedents, government regulations, executive orders, agency rules, and the democratic political process.

 - Economics and Accounting - Knowledge of economic and accounting principles and practices, the financial markets, banking and the analysis and reporting of financial data.

 Skills for Applied Economics Majors

-A major in applied economics prepares you for careers in which the following skill-sets are crucial:
+applied economics majors are found most commonly in careers in which the following skills are important: